Elisenlebkuchen Recipe

 Elisenlebkuchen

-(St. Elizabeth’s lebkuchen... she’s the patron saint of the gingerbread bakers in Germany!)
-From Dorothy McNett's Recipe Book at www.dorothymcnett.com.
+From Dorothy McNett's recipes at www.dorothymcnett.com.
+This is also known as St. Elizabeth’s lebkuchen... she’s the patron saint of the gingerbread bakers in Germany.

 2 teaspoons cinnamon

-3/4 pound unblanched hazelnuts, ground very fine in the processor
+3/4 pound raw hazelnuts, ground very fine in the processor

 finely grated zest of 2 large lemons

 Preheat oven to 350 degrees.
-Place 12 squares of the rice paper on an ungreased baking sheet, about 2 inches apart.
+Place 12 squares of the rice paper or oblaten on an ungreased baking sheet, about 2 inches apart.
 Beat the eggs, sugar, cinnamon, and nutmeg in bowl at highest speed until thick and lemony, 3-5 minutes.
-Fold in the hazelnuts, then the orange peel and zest.
-Drop the batter by scant teaspoons onto the oblaten.
+Fold in the hazelnuts and chestnut flour, then the orange peel or mango and lemon zest.
+Drop the batter by scant teaspoons onto the oblaten or rice paper.
 Spread the batter to the edges all around.
 Bake the cookies 8-10 minutes, until lightly browned.
-Remove from the oven and let the cookies cool on the baking sheet 2-3 minutes, just until they firm up slightly by are not yet brittle.
-Melt the chocolate and brush a thin wash of chocolate over each cookie.
-Allow to firm.
-Store in air-tight containers.
+Remove from the oven and let the cookies cool on the baking sheet 2-3 minutes, just until they firm up slightly but are not yet brittle.
+Melt the chocolate (in a glass measuring cup in microwave for about 1 minute, stir, add another 30 seconds if needed) and brush a thin wash of chocolate over each cookie.
+Allow to firm, about 1 hour or so.
+Serve!

 Recipe created 1994-12-01.